 Expanding on my Dvořák advice, I thought I’d compose an Alleluia.
 I have no illusions of taking on the Thompson for either popularity or even for worth, but I’ve been thinking about trying to write an Alleluia for a long time, since I was at the Fleisher Collection, in fact.
 This year I decided to see what writing a six-minute, non divisi, a cappella, not difficult Alleluia would be like.

-(I hope that this somewhat jaunty apologia doesn’t detract from the profound love I have for the text, which, though only one word, “Alleluia,” is the most important text—“Praise the Lord”—anyone could ever set.
-I’ve cavalierly ticked the boxes that I noticed in the Randall Thompson, but there is an essence that cannot be put into any box.
+(This somewhat jaunty apologia shouldn’t detract from the profound love I have for the text, which, though only one word, “Alleluia,” is the most important text—“Praise the Lord”—anyone could ever set.
+I’ve cavalierly ticked the boxes I noticed in the Randall Thompson, but there is an essence that cannot be put into any box.
 It is the first thing I mentioned about the Thompson, which is the same in all great works, and which is the only thing I honestly did strive for.
 I hope that my Alleluia, also, is beautiful.)